CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2_version2-51.md

 This step creates mass lists from your raw LC-MS/MS data (non-targeted mode).

-Perform mass detection on MS level 1: Menu: Raw data methods > Mass detection > Set filter : MS level 1
+Perform mass detection on MS level 1: Menu: *Raw data methods > Feature Detection > Mass detection > Set filters: MS level 1.*

+(version 2.33)
+Menu: Raw data methods > Mass detection > Set filter : MS level 1

 **IMPORTANT** Set an appropriate intensity threshold.
 You can use the preview window to assess the right threshold on your data.
 As a rule of thumb, the value should at least correspond to the minimum value set for the triggering of the MS2 scan event.
 (Example: MAXIS-QTOF: 1E3, Q-Exactive 1E4)

 Perform mass detection on MS level 2.
 The same mass list name must be used.

+Go to Menu: *Raw data methods > Feature Detection > Mass detection > Set filters: MS level 2.*

+(version 2.33)
-Go to Menu: *Raw data methods > Mass detection > Set filter : MS level 2.*
+Go to: *Raw data methods > Mass detection > Set filter : MS level 2.*

 **IMPORTANT:** Make sure to set an intensity threshold representative of noise level in the MS2 spectra.
 This is typically lower than for MS1.
 (Example: maXis QTOF: 1E2; LTQ-XL Orbitrap 1E4, Q-Exactive: 0).
 If you have any doubt, set it to 0.

 ![img](img/mzmine/mass_detection_ms2.png)

 #### 3. Build Chromatogram (LC-MS feature detection part 1)
+Starting with MZmine 2.39, the original Chromatogram builder is considered deprecated.
+It has been replaced with the ADAP Chromatogram Builder.
+The ADAP Module includes parameters for the Min group size # of scans and Group intensity threshold.
+Further explanation for these parameters can be found in the [ADAP Tutorial](http://mzmine.github.io/documentation.html).
+If you use the ADAP Chromatogram Builder, please cite the publication below.

+Myers, O.D. et al, [One Step Forward for Reducing False Positive and False Negative Compound Identifications from Mass Spectrometry Metabolomics Data: New Algorithms for Constructing Extracted Ion Chromatograms and Detecting Chromatographic Peaks](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.7b00947).
+Anal.
+Chem.
+89, 17, 8696-8703 (2017).

+Go to: *Raw data methods > Feature Detection > Chromatogram builder OR ADAP Chromatogram builder*

+(version 2.33)
-Go to Menu: *Raw data methods / Chromatogram builder*
+Go to: *Raw data methods > Chromatogram builder*

 #### 4. Deconvolve the Chromatogram (LC-MS feature detection part 2)
+Go to Menu: *Feature list methods > Feature detection > Chromatogram deconvolution*

+(version 2.33)
 Go to Menu: *Peak list methods > Peak detection > Chromatogram deconvolution*

 **IMPORTANT:** tick both options "m/z range for MS2 scan pairing (Da)" and "RT range for MS2 scan pairing (min)".
 The values have to be defined according to your experimental setup (expected MS mass accuracy and chromatographic peak width).